neetociapis/neeto-ci-api/README.md

 This will:

 - Watch for changes in `.yaml` files
-- Automatically bundle OpenAPI specifications using `swagger-cli`
+- Automatically bundle OpenAPI specifications using `@redocly/cli`
 - Generate bundled files in the `bundled/` directory
 - Ignore changes in the `bundled/` directory to prevent infinite loops